Introduction

 Gaussian Mixture Models work on the premise that there are multiple distributions in the data, and that we can determine class membership based how likely it is that data from say some customer came from a particular distribution.

 The simplest case to imagine is a bimodal distribution where we have high spending and low spending customers.
-Most likely a customer observed spending a small amount is then likely to belong to the class of low spending customers.
+Most likely a customer observed spending a small amount will belong to the class of low spending customers.

 Expectation Maximization